unisonweb/unison/unison-src/transcripts/merges.output.md

 .master> merge .feature1

-  Here's the changed in the current namespace after the merge:
+  Here's what's changed in the current namespace after the

-  Adds:
+  merge:

+  Added definitions:

     1. y : Text

   Tip: You can use `todo` to see if this generated any work to
-       do in this branch and `test` to run the tests.
+       do in this namespace and `test` to run the tests.
 Or you can use `undo` or `reflog` to undo the results of this merge.

 .master> view y